Corporate Defense and Investigations

 We have handled a wide range of white-collar litigations and investigations including:

-- A former senior partner at a leading private equity firm in obtaining a reversal, in an appeal before the Second Circuit, of a district court judgment finding him liable for violations of the Investment Advisers Act after a nine-day bench trial.
+• A former senior partner at a leading private equity firm, in an appeal before the Second Circuit of a district court judgment that found him liable for violations of the Investment Advisers Act.
+Selendy Gay was engaged for the client’s appeal, and after a nine-day bench trial, obtained a reversal of the district court’s ruling.